Jimmy2356/Long-range-alternative-splicing-identification/README.md

 # Long-range-alternative-splicing-identification
 ## Requirement
-### Software
+### 1. Software
-Recommond to install these software using conda, ensure this tools are in the environment path, else please replace the full path of the tools in the step1_mapping.sh
+Recommend to install these software using conda, ensure this tools are in the environment path, else please replace the full path of the tools in the step1_mapping.sh
 1. python 2.7
 2. Tophat v2.1.0
 3. bowtie v2.2.5